KayviaHarriott/instagram-stats/README.md

 - add tutorial for how to get data, show tutorial button
 - add creator of project link
 - could use characters to make layout fun
+- add check for if folder is uploaded to start analyze data button
+- make mobile responsive

 ## Notice